-Putting a new super on top of existing supers is called “top supering.”
-Adding it above the brood box but below the other honey supers is called “bottom supering.”
+Putting a new super on top of the existing stack is called “top supering.”
+Adding it above the brood box but below the other honey boxes is called “bottom supering.”
 Which is best?

 While honey bees remain indifferent to the entire subject, beekeepers get atwist over the mere thought of doing it wrong.
 In truth, there is no wrong.
 Do what makes you happy.